grafana/grafana/docs/sources/alerting/set-up/provision-alerting-resources/file-provisioning/index.md

 Details on how to set up the files and which fields are required for each object are listed below depending on which resource you are provisioning.

-For a complete guide about how Grafana provisions resources, refer to [Provision Grafana][provisioning].
+For a complete guide about how Grafana provisions resources, refer to the [Provision Grafana][provisioning] documentation.

 **Notes:**